 NIA distributes program management of individual training grants to its four extramural programs - Biology of Aging, Behavioral and Social Research, Neuroscience and Neuropsychology, and Geriatrics and Clinical Gerontology.
-At the same time NIA assigns overall responsibility for the development of the training grant program and the management of training grant policies to the NIA training officer in the Office of Extramural Affairs.
+At the same time NIA assigns overall responsibility for the development of the training grant program and the management of training grant policies to the NIA training officer in the Office of Extramural Activities.
 Financial issues on training grants are assigned to the grants management office.
 Therefore every training grant director has three individuals at NIA who can be points of contact.
 One is the particular program health science administrator (HSA) who is assigned responsibility for the training grant.
 That individual will be in one of the four extramural programs.
 The program HSA can help with scientific issues related to the training.
 The second individual is the NIA training officer.
 The training officer can help with administrative and policy-related issues on the training grant.
 The third point of contact at NIA is the grants specialist in the NIA grants management office.
 Grants specialists are responsible for financial issues related to training grants.
 Because Statement of Appointment forms, Termination notices and Payback forms are financial documents, the grants specialist is the appropriate individual to work with on these forms.

 On administrative and policy issues contact: